 You need to be able to allow yourself time to reach out to those important to you.
 Social distancing can make this challenging but it’s vital to keep in touch with family, friends, and loved ones.
 Make it a priority to call or text, video chat, write letters, or just check in to make sure your loved ones feel connected.
 At Medical House Calls we are able to do this on a daily basis because we offer home-based medical care.
 One of the best parts of my job is having the ability to talk with patients and see how they’re doing from the comfort of their home.
 Simply having a conversation with someone during this time can reduce the fatigue of this pandemic.

 Just Turn it Off.

 If you feel constantly inundated by TV and social media apps, now is a good time to try and limit your use of these devices.
-Experts highly recommend no more than two – five minute check-in’s on these media outlets per day if you’re feeling pandemic anxiety.
+Experts highly recommend no more than a couple of five minute check-ins on these media outlets per day if you’re feeling pandemic anxiety.
 Other ideas to unplug include reading books, listening to music that you find enjoyable, or watching programs or movies that transport you to a more peaceful time and place.

 Get Back to You.

 I would like to challenge you to take a moment to focus on your breathing and think about what truly makes you feel good.
 Some of my greatest joys outside of my family and helping people are my hobbies.
 My wife jokes that I am a habitual hobbyist.
 I enjoy carpentry, blacksmith work and learning new skills to de-stress.
 The feeling of accomplishment from any task or project you enjoy can give fulfillment and heighten your sense of self.